Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 #### Q16.
 What is the purpose of the "self" keyword when defining or calling instance methods?

-- [ ] `self means that no other arguments are required to be passed into the method`
+- [ ] `self` means that no other arguments are required to be passed into the method.
-- [ ] `There is no real purpose for the self method; it"s just historic computer science jargona that Python keeps to stay consistent with other programming languages`
+- [ ] There is no real purpose for the `self` method; it"s just historic computer science jargona that Python keeps to stay consistent with other programming languages.
-- [x] `self refers to the instance whose method was called`
+- [x] `self` refers to the instance whose method was called`
-- [ ] `self refers to the class that was inherited from to create the object using self`
+- [ ] `self` refers to the class that was inherited from to create the object using `self`.

 #### Q17.
 Which of these is NOT a characteristic of namedtuples?

-- [ ] `You can assign a name to each of the namedtuple members and refer to them that way, similarly to how you would access keys in dictionary`
+- [ ] You can assign a name to each of the `namedtuple` members and refer to them that way, similarly to how you would access keys in `dictionary`.
-- [ ] `Each member of a namedtuple object can be indexed to directly, just like in a regular tuple`
+- [ ] Each member of a namedtuple object can be indexed to directly, just like in a regular `tuple`.
-- [ ] `namedtuples are just as memory efficient as regular tuples`
+- [ ] `namedtuples` are just as memory efficient as regular `tuples`.
-- [x] `No import is needed to use namedtuples because they are available in the standard library`
+- [x] No import is needed to use `namedtuples` because they are available in the standard library.

 #### Q18.
 What is an instance method?

-- [x] `Instance methods can modify the state of an instance or the state of its parent class`
+- [x] Instance methods can modify the state of an instance or the state of its parent class.
-- [ ] `Instance methods hold data related to the instance`
+- [ ] Instance methods hold data related to the instance.
-- [ ] `An instance method is any class method that doesn"t take any arguments`
+- [ ] An instance method is any class method that doesn"t take any arguments.
-- [ ] `An instance method is a regular function that belongs to a class, but it must return None`
+- [ ] An instance method is a regular function that belongs to a class, but it must return `None`.

 #### Q19.
 Which choice is the most syntactically correct example of the conditional branching?